cheind/IoT-Scopes/Readme.md

 ARDUINO Ready for capture
 ```

 where the `-p` argument should be modified to reflect your setup.
-Once you see that the Arduino says it is ready for capture, trigger the signal generation (i.e press the IR remote, ...) and wait for the result.
+Once you see that the Arduino is ready for capture, trigger the signal generation (i.e press the IR remote, ...) and wait for the result.

 ```
 ARDUINO Data captured, saved to b6ee14f4.csv